Bagged & Tagged: Reflections on Outdoor Brands' Sustainable Packaging

 Businesses of all sizes can reduce their footprint by making small changes, such as reducing the amount of materials used, moving to a more efficient shipping or freight method, or finding a way to recycle that one material you aren't sure what to do with.
 These steps may not be big or marketable, but they do make an environmental difference.

 4. Growth of recycling (versus downcycling): It's no secret that here at EcoEnclose, we are obsessed with recycling and recycled material.
 The process of recycling means that the raw materials that went into something aren't wasted at the end of its life.
 And using recycled content means that the process of recycling can actually exist, because there is a market interested in purchasing bales of recycled material.
 However, the unfortunate fact is that plastic is still often downcycled into composite lumber and other durable materials.
-We love seeing initiatives, like those of Columbia Sportswear and Nike, which seek to build a closed loop recycling system, where their plastic shopping bags are made from previously recycled plastic bags.
+We love seeing initiatives, like those of Columbia Sportswear and Nike, which seek to build a closed loop recycling system, where their plastic shopping bags are made from previously recycled plastic bags (try our recycled paper shopping bags for an even eco-friendlier option).

 For us and any company out there, this trend is a helpful reminder of the forward progress being made.
 Just a few years ago, we were told that you can't make recycled poly mailers.
 Now, not only are we making them 100% recycled, we are also learning how to use more and more post-consumer waste in these poly bags.
 So if you are told something isn't possible, see that as the beginning of your journey, not the end.
 Keep looking for innovations and new technology, and consider when you might be able to design something new yourself to meet your needs.